Vemurafenib (By mouth)

 - Atazanavir, carbamazepine, clarithromycin, dextromethorphan, digoxin, indinavir, ipilimumab, itraconazole, ketoconazole, midazolam, nefazodone, nelfinavir, phenobarbital, phenytoin, rifabutin, rifampin, rifapentine, ritonavir, saquinavir, telithromycin, tizanidine, voriconazole

 - Blood thinner (including warfarin)

 Warnings While Using This Medicine:

 - This medicine may cause birth defects if either partner is using it during conception or pregnancy.
 Tell your doctor right away if you or your partner becomes pregnant.
 Use an effective birth control during treatment with this medicine and for 2 weeks after your last dose.

 - Tell your doctor if you have liver disease, kidney disease, heart failure, heart rhythm problems, or eye problems.
 Tell your doctor if you had or are planning to have radiation treatment.

 - This medicine may cause the following problems:

-- New skin and non-skin cancer, including melanoma or squamous cell cancer
+- New skin and non-skin cancer, including melanoma, squamous cell cancer, or myeloid neoplasm

 - Serious skin reactions